lubojr/naucse.python.cz/lessons/beginners-en/def/index.md

 The body can start with a *documentation comment* or so called *docstring* which describes what the function is doing.

 A function can return a value with the `return` command.
+More on that later.

 ```python